KyGit25/DSYST-G12-CODE/README.md

 1. Consume RabbitMQ message
 2. Parse syslog entry
 3. Validate fields
+4. Use the message's own unique ID as the MongoDB document's `_id`
-4. Insert document into MongoDB
+5. Insert document into MongoDB
-5. Acknowledge RabbitMQ message
+6. Acknowledge RabbitMQ message

 Workers remain stateless and may be scaled horizontally.